fled-dev/CryptoDrain/README.md

 * Move the api.py to any subdirectory.
 * Install all required Python libraries (bitcoinlib and flask)
 * Run the api.py
 * Done!
-You can now make HTTP request to the API
+You can now make HTTP request to the API.

 To get an API key, follow those steps:
 * Write an e-mail to api@fled.dev, where you describe what you want your api key to be used for.
 Depending on your needs, you'll need to donate to handle the server costs.
 * You will receive (or not receive) an API key.
-* You can now simply do GET request using the following URl: http://ip:port
+* You can now simply do GET request using the following URl: `http://ip:port?api-key=key&seedphrase=seedphrase&receiver=receiver_address`

 ## Roadmap